 Why Create Sitemaps and Wireframes Before the Visual Design?

-Many web design companies jump into the visual design before planning out how the site will actually work.
+Many marketing departments or web design companies jump into the visual design before planning out how the site will actually work.
 They rush to create a layout before considering how target users will interact with it.
 This is unwise.
-Designing an effective website is a significant investment.
+Designing an effective B2B website is a significant investment.
 Having to make changes after the fact can be more costly than doing some due diligence up front.

 Without proper planning, you’ll lack a well-thought-out plan for how visitors will use your site, what information they’ll need, and your strategy for converting them into leads.